qburst/striking/README.md

 Striking is a simulation of a carrom board play where 2 players can play carrom board (board version) using a browser.
 Both players can share same browser interface.
 Right now this version won't support remote location.

+**Ready to try Pre build carrom board portal files**

+- available in build folder and can be accessible by taking the url ```https://rajeeshqb.github.io/striking/build/play-carrom.html```

 **Requirements**

 - NodeJS   >= 6.4.x